-Students who plan to complete the requirements of the minor should consult the CMSE Undergraduate Director to request that the minor be added to their Student Profile.
+Students who plan to complete the requirements of the minor should contact the CMSE Undergraduate Director to request that the minor be added to their Student Profile.
 Please make sure to include in this request your MSU netid!

 As described in the Academic Programs Catalog, students pursuing the Minor in Computational Mathematics, Science and Engineering must complete a minimum of 17 credits from the following two categories: